Over 15,000 Australian's have taken the risk and travelled overseas for cosmetic surgery.

 Choosing a plastic surgeon

 Whether you chose to go overseas or have your cosmetic surgery done locally there are considerations you should make when choosing a surgeon.
-While cost is an important consideration, the risks of cheaper, unregistered 'surgeons' may cost you even more in corrective surgery
+While cost is an important consideration, the risks of cheaper, unregistered 'surgeons' may cost you even more in corrective surgery and medical costs.

 Is your surgeon registered?